 - Higher drought and salinity tolerance and

-- If you use seaweed plus iron in the autumn, it helps warm season turf keep its colour and encourages early spring green-up.
+If you use seaweed plus iron in the autumn, it helps warm-season turf keep its colour and encourages early spring green-up.

-Work in 2013 shows that applications of foliar seaweed extracts results in 15% less root decline over a 42-day heat stress trial.
+Work in 2013 shows that foliar seaweed extracts result in 15% less root decline over a 42-day heat stress trial.
 A 30-day interval between applications is fine at first, but as heat and turf metabolism increase, the interval between treatments should be shortened to 14 days.
 This shorter interval during hot summer weather is because cytokinins etc tend to break down faster in the plant as the temperature increases.

-- Improve aeration recovery with reduced levels of nitrogen;
+- Improves aeration recovery with less nitrogen;

-- Give a great long lasting colour response;
+- Gives a great long-lasting colour response;

-- Increase turf health and
+- Increases turf health and

 - Be used along with soil wetting agents (Hydroforce Recharge) to counter stress and boost recovery.

-- Improves putting green performance in older low shoot density creeping bentgrass, without having to re-surface;
+- Improves putting green performance in older low-shoot density creeping bentgrass, without having to re-surface;

 - Increases the evenness of a putting surface during periods of high stress and